TzipiChasid/training/lab2.md

 ### rm
-The function of thiscommand is to deleteone or more files ordirectories in adirectory.
-It can alsodelete a directory andall files andsubdirectories underit.
-For the link file,only the link isdeleted, and theoriginal file remainsunchanged.
+This command is to delete one or more files or directories in a directory.
+It can also delete a directory and all files and subdirectories under it.
+For the link file, only the link is deleted, leaving the original file unchanged.
-"rm" is an abbreviation for remove.
+"rm" is short for remove.

 Command Format:
 `rm [options] file-or-directory`